-- 8.10 The Accounts Receivable audit received a moderate assurance level in 2021/22, as has also been the case in the previous three financial years.
-The Governance & Audit Committee has received a number of updates from the relevant managers within the department in relation to the work that is ongoing to address the issues that have been identified.
-The Committee will continue to receive updates on this during 2022/23 as required. - 8.11 It is disappointing that the Accounts Receivable audit received a fourth moderate assurance rating in 2021/22.
-As detailed in updates provided to the Governance & Audit Committee from the client department, the reasons for the weaknesses identified in this area are primarily in relation to reduced staff resources.
-As noted in previous annual reports, continuity and maintenance of core grip with changing, and more often diminishing, resources was a recognised clear challenge across the Council and this continues to be the case. - 8.12 Despite this, as stated previously it should be noted that of the 14 fundamental system audits, 10 have a high assurance level and three have a substantial assurance level.
-In addition, the results of the work undertaken in 2021/22 shows that as at the 31st March 2022, 95% of all of the audits completed in year have either a high or substantial assurance level.
-This provides reasonable assurance that across the Council the systems of internal control are operating effectively. - 8.13 The Internal Audit Team has continued to operate in a very challenging environment throughout 2021/22.
-As a result of continued challenges also being faced by client departments caused by the ongoing pandemic, a small number of audits on the 2021/22 audit plan had to be deferred to 2022/23.
-However, we have successfully completed a significant number of audit activities on the 2021/22 plan with 94 audit activities (72%) issued as final or completed and 2 audits (2%) issued as draft, with an additional 11 audits (8%) in progress at year end.
-As a result, 82% of the audit activities on the 2021/22 audit plan had either been completed or were in progress at year end.
-This is a positive result given the circumstances faced by the Team.
-It is also pleasing to note the overall positive outcomes of the work that has been completed in year as highlighted above. - 8.14 A review was also undertaken in March 2022 to establish whether those charged with governance within the Council had undertaken a detailed review of their financial management arrangements.
-The review was undertaken to determine whether the standards, as defined by the Financial Management Code (FM Code) introduced by the Chartered Institute of Public Finance & Accountancy (CIPFA) were being met.
-The FM Code is designed to support good practice in financial management and assist Local Authorities in demonstrating their financial sustainability.
-The FM Code is based on a series of principles supported by specific standards.
-The requirement to be fully compliant with the FM Code came into effect from the 1 April 2021.
+- 8.7 In total there are 14 audits which are classed as Fundamental audits.
+The Fundamental audits are the core financial systems that are considered to be so significant to the achievement of the Council's objectives that they are audited either annually or bi-annually.
+Following the audits completed in 2022/23, 10 of the 14 Fundamental audits were awarded a High level of assurance and 3 were awarded a Substantial level of assurance (Accounts Payable, Business Rates and Employee Services). - 8.8 The Fundamental Accounts Receivable audit was awarded a Moderate assurance level in 2022/23, as has also been the case in the previous four financial years.
+The Governance & Audit Committee has received several updates from the relevant managers within the service in relation to the work that is ongoing to address the issues that have been identified.
+The Committee will continue to receive updates on this during 2023/24 as required. - 8.9 It is disappointing that the Accounts Receivable audit received a Moderate assurance rating once again in 2022/23.
+As detailed in updates provided to the Governance & Audit Committee from the service management, the reasons for the weaknesses identified in this area are primarily in relation to reduced staff resources.
+As noted in previous annual reports, continuity and maintenance of core grip with changing, and more often diminishing resources was a recognised clear challenge across the Council, and this continued to be the case in 2022/23 and going into 2023/24. - 8.10 Despite this, as stated previously it should be noted that of the 14 fundamental system audits, 10 have a High assurance level and 3 have a Substantial assurance level.
+In addition, the results of the work undertaken in 2022/23 shows that 92% of all audits completed in year were awarded either a High or Substantial assurance level.
+This provides reasonable assurance that the systems of internal control are operating effectively across the Council. - 8.11 The Internal Audit Team has continued to operate in a very challenging environment throughout 2022/23.
+Approximately 500 days were lost to sickness absence and vacancies.
+As a result, approximately 35% of the original 2022/23 Audit Plan had to be deferred.
+However, I wish to express my gratitude the Internal Audit Team who have worked tirelessly throughout the year to complete as much audit work as possible. - 8.12 The Audit Plan for 2022/23 contained 131 separate audit activities.
+As at 31 March 2023, 80 activities (61%) had been completed, with one additional activity (1%) substantially complete with a draft report issued.
+As a result, 81 activities had been completed to at least draft report stage (62%).
+An additional 4 activities were in progress at year end (3%).
+As a result, approximately 65% of the audit activities included in the 2022/23 Audit Plan had either completed or were in progress at year end.
+The team also successfully completed all of the Fundamental audits.
+This is a positive result given the resources available in the Team during the year.
+It is also pleasing to note the overall positive outcomes of the work that has been completed in year as highlighted above.